samueltann/tp/docs/DeveloperGuide.md

 #### What it does

-Finds and lists all students whose name, email, address, or tag contains any of the specified keywords.
+Finds and lists all students whose name, email or phone number contains any of the specified keywords.
 The search is **case-insensitive** and supports multiple keywords, returning all matches where any field partially matches at least one keyword.
-It serves as a command-line complement to the real-time **Quick Search** bar.

 #### Parameters

 `search KEYWORD [MORE_KEYWORDS]...`

 - `KEYWORD` — required, at least one.
-Case-insensitive substring matched against the student's name, email, address, and tag fields.
+Case-insensitive substring matched against the student's name, email, or phone number fields.

 #### Overview